 Readline is customized by putting commands in an initialization file (the inputrc file).
 The name of this file is taken from the value of the INPUTRC variable.
 If that variable is unset, the default is 7.inputrc.
+If that file does not exist or cannot be read, the ultimate default is 1.inputrc.
 When a program which uses the readline library starts up, the initialization file is read, and the key bindings and variables are set.
 There are only a few basic constructs allowed in the readline initialization file.
 Blank lines are ignored.
 Lines beginning with a # are comments.
 Lines beginning with a \$ indicate conditional constructs.
 Other lines denote key bindings and variable settings.